madhav892/hr-workflow-designer/README.md

 4. **No Persistence** - Workflows are not saved between sessions
 5. **Sequential Execution** - Simulation assumes linear execution order

-## 🤔 Challenges Faced

-1. **React Flow v12 Types** - The new version has different type signatures; resolved by using simpler prop interfaces
-2. **State Synchronization** - Keeping Zustand and React Flow states in sync required careful useEffect usage
-3. **Zod Schema Updates** - Zod v4 has different API for some features; adapted schemas accordingly
-4. **Form Value Updates** - Ensuring form changes propagate to nodes required debounced updates

-## 📄 License
+## License

 MIT License - Feel free to use this project as a reference or starting point.

 ---

-Built with ❤️ using React, TypeScript, and React Flow
+Built using React, TypeScript, and React Flow